defenseunicorns/leapfrogai-backend-vllm/README.md

 The instructions in this section assume the following:

-1. Properly installed and configured Python 3.11.x, to include its development tools
+1. Properly installed and configured Python 3.11.x, to include its development tools, and [uv](https://github.com/astral-sh/uv)
 2. The LeapfrogAI API server is deployed and running

 The following are additional assumptions for GPU inferencing: